 Clarity trumps fog every time.

-What your daughter is not clear about is what is important to you.
+What your teen is not clear about is what is important to you.

 She feigns being foggy about when her assignments are due, when she has homework, or when she has chores to do.

 Mother Fog opens the door to drama.
 Here’s why.

 Your teen knows when you’re in Mother Fog and will try to take advantage to do what she wants.
 She has an arsenal of tactics to get you to see things her way.